It's OK to Have Breakdowns

 Recently, I was talking to another person who is also in this daily fight against Multiple Sclerosis.
 Like me, she’s had to leave her career, been put on disability, and generally had the life she knew uprooted and changed by an incurable disease.
 As we were discussing how life was going, she confessed to me that she simply “lost it” the previous night.
 She seemed to be embarrassed to tell me that she suffered a breakdown, with the enormity of the changes she has experienced got the best of her.
 She was upset, she cried, and felt bad for herself and she felt some shame because of it.
 I went on to tell her the same thing I am telling you now, it’s OK to break down now and again, and it happens to me, too.

-An avalanche of emotion
+An avalanche of emotions with MS

 Yes, I admit it, I lose it now and again, usually when no one is around.
 Typically, something small will trigger it, my disease will get in the way, I’ll have to cancel plans, or I’ll drop and break something because my hands are numb, or I’ll just be extremely fatigued, or in pain.
 Some small and common issue will be the snowball that starts rolling down a mountain and eventually becomes an avalanche of emotions.
 Like an actual avalanche, the stage is often set in advance, with symptoms causing emotions that I tuck away and allow to accumulate in a place that I seldom go, just like snow gathering over time on the top of a steep mountain.
 This avalanche of emotion isn’t pretty and it plunges me into the deep depths of depression.
 It really does feel like I’m being swallowed up by an avalanche.